nodejs/undici/README.md

 #### `client.connected`

 True if the client has an active connection.
+The client will lazily create a connection when it receives a request and will destroy it if there is no activity for the duration of the `timeout` value.

 #### `client.full`

-True if the number of queued and inflight requests (`client.size`) is greater than the pipelining factor.
-Keeping a client full ensures that once the inflight set of requests finishes there is a full batch ready to go.
+True if `client.size` is greater than the `client.pipelining` factor.
+Keeping a client full ensures that once a inflight requests finishes the the pipeline will schedule new one and keep the pipeline saturated.

 #### `client.closed`